chrischang314/coms4156/README.md

 The link to the Postman Collection with some start API's can be found [here](https://app.getpostman.com/join-team?invite_code=409679a1dec844deadebd4a22f3c5acd&target_code=a92949bc4a1ae5d66291956ecbb26cf5).
 A video of API testing via Postman can be seen [here](https://www.youtube.com/watch?v=fzW7lfTNeZs).

+## Sample Client
+A sample client app can be found [here](https://github.com/sm4410/coms4156-frontend).
+To run the app, Node.js and Angular are required to be installed.
+After, you can start up the app by the command "ng serve" in the main directory of the app.
+The client is configured to connect to the service running on the local machine, but you can change the url it connects to in the environment.ts file.
+The app will run on port 4200 by default, and is also able to simulate multiple clients.